kodak-fruit/tracktastic/README.md

 ```

 Where:
-- `n` is a predefined constant used to adjust the scaling of the score.
+- `n` is used to adjust the scaling of the score.

-The score provides a quantitative measure of the track's popularity and engagement, taking into account how often it is played versus skipped, and adjusting for the time since it was added to the library.
+The score provides a relative measure of how often the track is played, taking into account how often it is played versus skipped, and adjusting for the time since it was added to the library.

+The scaling value `n` is determined by finding that value forces the median score to equal 2.5.
+This helps create a (non-linear) range of values that are comparable to the (linear) 0-5 scale used for star ratings.

 ## Weighted Shuffle Algorithm